-Fall and spring semester coursework is offered in an online format, while a three-week, face-to-face session (for the first three years of the program) is required on our Newberg campus in July.
+Fall and spring semester coursework is offered in an online format, while a three-week, face-to-face session is required on our Newberg campus in July each year for the first three years of the program.

 Throughout your studies, you will receive guidance and support from PhD-level master educators.
 Their academic credentials, decades of collective teaching and administrative experience, and commitment to students have earned George Fox University a national reputation for teaching excellence.

 Licensure in Oregon and Other States

 Doctor of Education students are encouraged to complete an additional administrative license or endorsement as a means to increase their leadership abilities within their educational field.

 Oregon has reciprocal licensure arrangements with several states, thus allowing those who seek employment elsewhere to meet the administrative licensure requirements for those states.

 Core Curriculum Themes

 The 63-semester-hour doctoral program features five themes: